ImAKappa/geomalgebra/README.md

 start the project.
 It was a bit tricky to put together a GA implementation that was understandable, not only to myself, but to other people.
 Hopefully I succeeded, or at least got a few new people interested in GA.
-Of course, this repo won’t be abandoned after the competition ends.
-My next goal is to explain and implement are very interesting flavour of geometric algebra called Plane-Based Geometric Algebra.
+Of course, the repository won’t be abandoned after the competition ends.
+My next goal is to explain and implement a very interesting flavour of geometric algebra called Plane-Based Geometric Algebra.
 But that’s a project for future me.